Bradsher v. State, 2016-CF-5960, et al (Escambia County Nov. 2020)

 State v.
 Wilson, 1995-CF-5472-AXXX (Duval County Oct 2015)

-Holding: granting 3.800 motion to correct sexual predator designation, finding that 1995 order classifying Defendant as a sexual predator was improperly entered and reclassifying defendant as a sexual offender.
+Holding: Order granting 3.800 motion to correct sexual predator designation, and reclassifying defendant as a sexual offender because 1995 order classifying Defendant as a sexual predator was entered in error .

 State v.
 Johnson, 2008-CF-10856 (Duval County Oct 2015)